 - Working Connections Child Care (WCCC) helps eligible families pay for child care while they work, look for work or go to school.
 Families qualify for help based on their income.

 - Seasonal Child Care helps seasonally employed agricultural families.

-Military child care assistance programs are available through Child Care Aware of America (Learn More)
+Military child care assistance resources are available through Child Care Aware of America (Learn More)